Cupra Leon review

 Weaknesses

-The hotter 300 hatchback costs more than the Ford Focus ST and about the same as the Focus ST Edition.
-Similarly, the VZ1 333 estate – our favourite version – is more expensive than a Focus ST Estate, although it is a much faster car with four-wheel drive so that's hardly surprising.
-You can check for the best current prices using our new Cupra deals page
+The hotter Cupra Leon 300 hatchback costs more than the Ford Focus ST and about the same as the Focus ST Edition.
+Similarly, the VZ1 333 estate car – the most exciting version – is more expensive than a Ford Focus ST Estate and almost exactly the same price as a VW Golf Estate R.

-Aside from the 1.5-litre petrol, none of the regular petrol-engined models will be particularly cheap to run but they should still be competitive against models with similar performance.
+Aside from the 1.5-litre petrol, no regular petrol-engined Cupra Leon will be particularly cheap to run, but they should still be competitive against models with similar performance.

-In terms of trim levels, even the base Cupra Leon V1 comes with plenty of kit, including 18in alloy wheels, three-zone climate control, rear privacy glass, a heated steering wheel and touchscreen infotainment.
+In terms of trim levels, even the entry-level Cupra Leon V1 comes with plenty of kit, including 18in alloy wheels, three-zone climate control, rear privacy glass and, on versions with an automatic gearbox, a heated steering wheel.

-Stepping up to V2 and V3 adds 19in wheels, electrically-adjustable bucket seats, keyless start and entry, and adaptive suspension.
+Stepping up to V2 or V3 trim gets you 19in wheels, electrically adjustable and heated bucket seats, keyless start and entry, and adaptive suspension.
+The estate car version in those trims gets an electric tailgate.

-The VZ trims (again badged 1,2 and 3) add even more kit and are the ones you’ll need if you want the most powerful engines.
-They get even bucket seats and add matrix LED headlights.
+The Cupra Leon's VZ trims (again badged 1, 2 and 3) add even more kit and are the ones you’ll need if you want the most powerful engines.
+Given their sportier nature, they get all the kit you’d expect, including bucket seats with more bolster and sportier styling.

 As for safety, all versions offer automatic emergency braking (AEB) and lane-keeping assistance, with adaptive cruise control and traffic-sign recognition offered as reasonably priced extras.
-Euro NCAP awarded the Cupra Leon a five-star rating in 2020, based on the results for the Seat Leon.
+Euro NCAP awarded the Cupra Leon a five-star rating, based on the results for the Seat Leon.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here